 It was a wonderful feeling to see our work on the ramp.
 The zari, muko and embroidery work on the laces was immensely appreciated by the designers and guests at the event.

 As Mithal shared, the women of their area have always been entirely dependent on the men in their family to go out of their homes.

 Mithal now receives many orders as the demand for her designing and embroidery has increased.
-She has received orders of various products including rillis, laces, shirts and jewelry.
+She has received orders of various products including rillis, laces, shirts and jewellery.

 Mithal also now conducts DRR trainings on her own in her village to expand and strengthen women’s knowledge, empowering them in decision-making processes at times of calamity.

-Most women in the village are more encouraged now as they see Mithal’s courageous change by stepping out in the world to play a better role in the socio-economic development in her respective community.
+Most women in the village are more encouraged now as they see Mithal’s example, by stepping out in the world to play a better role in the socio-economic development in her respective community.